speck0413/notes/PF2E/Strength of Thousands/Leafy/Diary.md

 ### Arodus 4722 AR

 [[Teacher Ot]] is asking us for what happened during our adventures in the caves.
-Rogar keeps a book of deed's that he was able to bring up with [[Teacher Ot]] in addition Hana releayed what all she found.  [[Teacher Ot]] is using some crazy magic to repair all the documents over the course of 10 minutes it looks almost pristine now, WOW...
-Hana was able to get it almost perfectly correct.
+Rogar keeps a book of deed's that he was able to bring up with [[Teacher Ot]] in addition Hana releayed what all she found.  [[Teacher Ot]] is using some crazy magic to repair all the documents over the course of 10 minutes it looks almost pristine now, WOW... [[Hana]], [[Ephret]] and [[Rogar]] was able to get it almost perfectly re-assemble the book.